 - a post-apocalyptic world covered with sentient forest that was created during a scientific experiment and later went out of control and spreaded across the Earth, wiping out most of human civilization;

-- three factions: the forest and its inhabitants; Neutral City, where people put lots of hard work into building a new society and try to find some compromise with the...
+- three factions: the forest and its inhabitants; Neutral City, where people put lots of hard work into building a new society and try to find some compromise...
 See full review

 In the world of show business music videos are normally treated as mere tools for increasing band's popularity & sales.
 However, this clip is nowhere near that kind of banality since the creators are Koji Morimoto and Studio 4°C, famous for their experimental animation & generally uncommon approach to anime.
 The result of their work is simultaneously a very positive piece of entertainment and a rather psychological story with some right ideas...
 See full review